Lokathor/bytemuck/README.md

 ## Stability

-The goal is to stay at 1.0 until at least the next edition of Rust.
+The goal is to stay at 1.y.z until _at least_ the next edition of Rust.

+I consider any increase of the Minimum Rust Version to be a semver breaking change, so `rustc-1.34` will continue to be supported for at least the rest of the `bytemuck-1.y.z` series of the crate.